Idaho murders case timeline

 Prosecutors have now announced their intentions to seek the death penalty in the case.

-On Tuesday, the accused killer is appearing back in Latah County Court where Judge John Judge will hear arguments on several motions filed by the defence including asking the court to order prosecutors to turn over more evidence about the DNA tying Mr Kohberger to the murders and details about the grand jury which returned an indictment against him.
+On Tuesday, the accused killer appeared back in Latah County Court where the defence asked the court to order prosecutors to turn over more evidence in the case against him.

 So how did we get here?